whizzbbig/solutions-of-errors-floema_course-/README.md

 # solutions-of-errors

-made for the amazing course available on awwwards: https://www.awwwards.com/academy/course/building-an-immersive-creative-website-from-scratch-without-frameworks
+made for the amazing course available on awwwards: [Building an immersive creative website from scratch without frameworks by Luis Henrique Bizarro](https://www.awwwards.com/academy/course/building-an-immersive-creative-website-from-scratch-without-frameworks)

 A repo of solutions related to huge bunch of errors all thanks to community members.